|Faith, Reason and Medieval Society

 Palmer 223E, 719.389.6527, email@example.com

-"Faith, Reason and Medieval Society" will consider European intellectual and religious life in their broad social and political contexts, from their foundations in the work of the Latin Fathers of Christianity to their transformation after the Black Death of the fourteenth century.
-Central readings will be among the major monuments of medieval thought as well as lesser-known evidence for ordinary people's religious lives.
-These primary texts will be supported by a standard survey of medieval ecclesiastical history and one important recent work on medieval cultural poetics.
+"Faith, Reason and Medieval Society" will consider European intellectual and religious life in their broad cultural context, from their foundations in the work of the Latin Fathers of Christianity to principal trends of the thirteenth century.
+Central readings will be among major monuments of medieval thought as well as lesser-known evidence for ordinary people's religious lives.
+These primary texts will be supported by a new survey of the thought and sprituality of the High Middle Ages and one important recent work on the most famous of medieval religious heroes, Fracis of Assisi.
 Discussion sessions will assume some rudimentary understanding of the shape of the western past and of Christian thought.
-Students unfamiliar with the Christian tradition are advised to find copies of the New Testament and to read at least the Gospel of Mark before they undertake the assignments described below; those who have made no prior study of the European Middle Ages may borrow a Western Civilization textbook from the instructor and read its introduction to medieval civilization in order to engage effectively with the common materials..
+Students unfamiliar with the Christian tradition are advised to read at least the Gospel of Mark before they undertake the assignments described below; those who have made no prior study of the European Middle Ages may borrow a Western Civilization textbook from the instructor and read its introduction to medieval civilization in order to engage effectively with the common materials..

-This year’s version of HY 312 will center on the interactions among theologians, spiritual writers and non-elites in shaping medieval intellectual life and religious belief.
-Common readings and discussions will emphasize the ways in which the Church, broadly speaking, and its constituent institutions both managed and responded to the laity's sense of the holy.
+This year’s version of HY 312 will center on the long twlefth century, that is the period from the moastic revival of the last years of the twelfth through the career of THomas Aquinas, who died in 1274.
+Common readings and discussions will emphasize the ways in which the Church, broadly speaking, and its constituent institutions both managed and responded to impulses of reform and revival.
 Students will be encouraged, in their independent research, to develop knowledge of the primary materials and critical perspectives on historical figures or religious movements outside of the course's direct attention.
 Papers will be developed in careful cooperation with the instructor.

 The following works or collections, required for the entire class, are available in the College Bookstore.
 Several of these texts are in print in variety of translations.
 Students are nonetheless urged to use those selected for class, so that discussion may easily refer to selected passages.